30 Rock Says Goodbye with One Last Six Sigma Satire

 1

-NBC's “30 Rock” ended its broadcast run on Thursday and the show left us with a few last Six Sigma jokes, including the “Wheel of Domination” that includes not only vertical integration, but also horizontal integration, AND diagonal integration… diversification and something called “-ificationication.”
+NBC's “30 Rock” Six Sigma satire was always sharp, ending its broadcast run on Thursday.
+The show left us with a few last Six Sigma jokes, including the “Wheel of Domination” that includes not only vertical integration, but also horizontal integration, AND diagonal integration… diversification and something called “-ificationication.”

 IMG_3510